 What is home health care?

 Home health care is medical care delivered in the home by a team of homecare professionals including licensed nurses, physical therapists, occupational therapists, speech therapists and home health aides.
-Medicare-certified agencies provide intermittent care or short-term nursing and rehabilitative therapies under the direction of a physician in an effort to help clients reclaim optimal health.
+Medicare-certified agencies provide intermittent care or short-term nursing and rehabilitative therapies under the direction of a physician to help patients reclaim optimal health.

 Who uses home health care?